EARLY YEARS FOUNDATION STAGE

 EYFS guidelines state that your child should have a ‘key person’ at nursery, pre-school or reception class, who is responsible for putting together information on how your child is developing.
-In our setting, this is the teaching staff, who work in a job share capacity and communicate effectively, on a daily basis with each other and the highly skilled teaching assistants who work alongside them.
-You can ask to see this information, share your own impressions and build on what your child is learning at home.
-We have parents evenings throughout the year and hold 'Fantastic Friday' events, at the end of each long term, where parents are invited to come into class.
-Children share their learning journeys and other curriculum books with parents and the staff are available throughout.
-At the end of the Foundation Stage, your child's progress towards the Early Learning Goals will be reported and you will receive an end of year report.
+In our setting, this is the teaching staff, who work in a job share capacity and communicate effectively, on a daily basis with each other, and the highly skilled teaching assistants who work alongside them.
+We use Tapestry online learning journeys to share children's experiences, progress and achievements.
+Parents and carers are able to add to this journal to share their own impressions and build on what each child is learning at home.
+We hold parents' evenings twice a year and at the end of the Foundation Stage, your child's progress towards the Early Learning Goals will be reported alongside an end of year report.

 How can I find out more?